-There are really only two smartphone operating systems worth considering today: Android and iOS.
+There are only two smartphone operating systems worth considering: Android and iOS.

 Both are easy to use and support a wide variety of apps and games.
-While you can change from Android to iOS, or from iPhone to Android, there is a learning curve.
-You’ll be most instantly at home on whatever platform you’re used to.
+While you can change from Android to iOS, or from iPhone to Android, there are learning curves in both directions.
+For familiarity, try to stick to whatever platform you’re used to.

-Android offers a wider choice of devices at different prices, it offers more customization options, and Google’s excellent suite of services and apps is built in.
-If you already use things like Google Maps, Gmail, and Google Docs, then Android will be the better choice for you.
-It also features the best virtual assistant — Google Assistant — which is growing more useful all the time.
+Android offers a wider choice of devices at different prices, more customization options, and Google’s excellent suite of services and apps built-in.
+If you already use Google Maps, Gmail, Google Docs, and Google Assistant, then Android may be the better choice for you, though you can download iOS versions of all of those tools from the App Store.

-Apple’s iOS offers a more uniform, accessible experience, it’s more secure, and the App Store experience and quality of apps is slightly better.
-If you already have a MacBook or an iPad, then an iPhone is probably going to make the most sense for you.
+Apple’s iOS offers a more uniform, accessible experience, and operations are more secure.
+The App Store quality and the quality of iOS apps are slightly better than Android, too.
+If you already have a MacBook or an iPad, an iPhone is probably going to make the most sense for you.
 You’ll also find an enormous choice of accessories for iPhones, something that can be limited for lesser-known Android devices.

 Picking the right phone for you can be tough, and you can’t trust most employees at stores to know what they’re talking about or to steer you in the right direction.
-We recommend that you shop around and get a hands-on with the smartphone you fancy before buying.
-If you don’t know much about specs, try to bring along a knowledgeable friend if you have one, but if not, here are a few things you’ll want to think about.
+We recommend that you shop around and get hands-on experiences with different smartphones before buying one.
+If you don’t know much about specs, bring along a knowledgeable friend or family member.
+Here are a few things to think about:

-If you want something you can use one-handed, then pick it up and try it out.
-A lot of phones nowadays are glass front and back, but that makes them fragile and prone to smudges, so they won’t suit everyone.
-Check that the fingerprint sensor position suits you as well — they’re generally being moved from the front to the back.
+- Design: If you want something you can use one-handed, then pick it up and try it out.
+A lot of phones these days have glass on the front and back, and that makes them fragile and prone to smudges.
+Check that the fingerprint sensor position suits you as well — on many phones, the sensor is now on the back rather than the front.
 The right design for you should look and feel good.

-You’re going to spend many hours gazing at it, so make sure that your smartphone screen is a good size for you and that it boasts a high resolution.
-We recommend a minimum of Full HD, which will be 1920 x 1080 pixels, or perhaps 2160 x 1080 pixels if the phone has a modern 18:9 aspect ratio.
+- Screen: You’re going to spend many hours gazing at the screen, so make sure it’s a good size for you and that it has a high resolution.
+We recommend a minimum of full HD, which is 1920 x 1080 pixels, or perhaps 2160 x 1080 pixels if the phone has a modern 18:9 aspect ratio.
 Anything that’s 1080p or higher will be sharp enough.
 In terms of the underlying technology, OLED screens have better contrast, with deeper blacks than LCD screens, and we prefer them overall.
-Both Samsung’s Galaxy range and Apple’s iPhone X sport OLED screens, but you won’t find them at the budget end of the market.
+Both Samsung’s Galaxy range and Apple’s iPhone X feature AMOLED screens, but you won’t find them at the budget end of the market.

-This will mainly be determined by two things: The processor and the RAM.
-The processor is the most important thing, and newer is generally better in terms of both speed and power efficiency.
-Apple’s A series chipset tends to outperform the competition.
-For an Android phone, Qualcomm’s Snapdragon 845 is currently the cream of the crop.
-It’s debatable how much RAM you need in a smartphone, but we recommend looking for at least 4GB.
+- Performance: This will be determined by two main things: The processor and the RAM.
+The processor is the more important consideration, and newer is generally better in terms of both speed and power efficiency.
+Apple’s A-series chipset tends to outperform the competition.
+For an Android phone, Qualcomm Snapdragon 865 is currently the cream of the crop.
+It’s debatable how much RAM you need in a smartphone, but we recommend looking for at least 4GB, at least for Android models.
 This doesn’t apply to iPhones, however, because they deal with memory management differently and don’t require as much RAM.
 If in doubt, read reviews or play with your prospective smartphone in a store to test it.

-If you buy a new iPhone, then you’ll get the latest version of iOS on it, but this isn’t always the case with Android phones.
-Because the manufacturers often apply their own user interfaces on top of Android, it can take a while to get the latest updates, and you may not get future versions of Android upon their release — or maybe not at all, if the manufacturer decides not to update.
-Only stock Android phones from Google, such as the Pixel 2, are guaranteed to get immediate and consistent Android updates.
-The current version to look for is Android 8.0 Oreo, but Android P is just around the corner.
+- Operating system: If you buy a new iPhone, then you’ll get the latest version of iOS, but this isn’t always the case with Android phones.
+Because the manufacturers often apply their own user interfaces on top of Android, it can take a while to get the latest updates.
+You may not get future versions of Android upon their releases, or even at all if the manufacturer decides not to update.
+Only stock Android phones from Google, such as the Pixel 4, are guaranteed to get immediate and consistent Android updates.
+The current version to look for is Android 10.
 Always try to get the latest version you can.

-Smartphone cameras have come on in leaps and bounds over the last few years.
-The choice can be bewildering, but it’s important to note that good camera performance is about a lot more than just a high megapixel count.
-If you’re able to test the phone out for yourself, you certainly should, but you’ll also find useful information in reviews, and we do a lot of camera shootouts here at Digital Trends.
+- Camera: Smartphone cameras have greatly improved over the last few years.
+The choice can be bewildering, but note that good camera performance is about a lot more than just a high megapixel count.
+If you’re able to test the phone out for yourself, you certainly should, but you’ll also find useful information in reviews.
+We do numerous camera shootouts here at Digital Trends.

-Be careful of bloatware or hobbled features, especially if you’re buying Android.
+- Bloatware: Be aware of bloatware or hobbled features, especially with Android.
 Sometimes carriers block specific features or change defaults.
-Carriers and manufacturers also often add a lot of apps that are superfluous, and you may find that you can’t uninstall them.
+Carriers and manufacturers often add a lot of superfluous apps, and you may not be able to uninstall them.

-Removable batteries are rare nowadays, so you want to pick a phone that will be able to keep up with you.
+- Battery life: Removable batteries are rare these days, so you want a phone that can keep up with you.
 Check the consensus on battery life in reviews.
 The mAh rating will give you some indication, but the capacity is also impacted by the screen size, resolution, and software, so you need to look beyond the number.

-The latest smartphones generally come with enough storage built in.
-When 16GB phones were common — and they had 10GB used up out of the box — you could run out of space alarmingly quickly.
+- Storage: The latest smartphones generally come with enough storage built-in.
+When 16GB phones were common, which already had used up 10GB out of the box, you could run out of space alarmingly fast.
 We recommend a minimum of 32GB, but 64GB is better.
 Much depends on how you use your phone.
-You’ll obviously need more space if you like to load your MP3 collection on there.
-Having a MicroSD card slot allows you to expand your storage space relatively cheaply, but Apple never includes MicroSD card slots, so this is something you’ll only find in some Android devices.
+You’ll obviously need more space if you like to load your MP3 collection.
+Having a microSD card slot allows you to expand your storage space relatively cheaply.
+However, Apple never includes microSD card slots, so this is something you’ll find only in some Android devices.

-We mentioned the dangers of glass phones briefly, but if you buy a glass phone and you’re prone to dropping it, make sure you get a protective case.
-You should also get a phone with some water resistance.
+- Durability: We briefly mentioned the drawbacks of glass phones, but if you buy a glass phone and you’re prone to dropping it, make sure to buy a protective case.
+You should also get a phone with some water-resistance.
 The top flagships tend to have IP67 or IP68 ratings nowadays, which means they can be submerged in water without damage.
-Even budget phones often come with some water resistance, but it’s worth checking.
+Even budget phones often come with some water-resistance, but it’s worth checking.

 Choose a wireless carrier

 It’s important to choose a carrier that offers good coverage in your area so you’ll have a strong signal.
-We recommend doing a little research at Open Signal where you’ll find comprehensive coverage maps for different areas and carriers.
+We recommend doing a little research at Open Signal, where you’ll find comprehensive coverage maps for different areas and carriers.
 Simply enter your location and pick a carrier to see what the coverage is like where you live and work.
-If you want to be able to do data intensive things — like stream video or play multiplayer games — without Wi-Fi, then make sure that 4G coverage is good in your area.
+If you want to be able to do data-intensive things without Wi-Fi — like stream video or play multiplayer games — make sure that 4G coverage is good in your area.

-The four main choices are Verizon, AT&T, T-Mobile, and Sprint, but there are other carriers such as MetroPCS, Boost, Cricket, and Virgin that may be worth considering.
-If you plan to buy your smartphone from your carrier, along with your service, then you should also check that they offer a phone you want.
-We recommend buying an unlocked phone when possible because it will work out cheaper in the long run and give you the freedom to change carrier in future.
+The four main network choices are Verizon, AT&T, T-Mobile, and Sprint, but there are other carriers, too, such as MetroPCS, Boost, Cricket, and Virgin, that may be worth considering.
+If you plan to buy your smartphone from your carrier along with your service, then you should also check that they offer the phone you want.
+We recommend buying an unlocked phone when possible because it will work out to be cheaper in the long run and give you the freedom to change carriers in the future.

 Assuming there isn’t much difference in coverage quality for your area, and you can get the phone you want on multiple carriers, you may want to refer to our next section before making a decision.